-Performance Future Perfo rmance 10 Levels of Service (we provide) Measure (We will know we are meeting the level of service if) Current Performance (as at end Yr 2 2013/14) Year 1 Year 2 Year 3 Years 4 - 10 5 We provide a range of communication channels that enhance the Council's ability to engage and connect with the communities it serves.
-Residents are informed and actively engage with Council: At least 80% of residents consider the information supplied by Council to be sufficient (i.e. enough or more than enough), as measured by the annual residents' survey.
-Usage of Council's website (i.e. sessions, users and page views) increases at a rate of 5% or more per year.
-2014 result: 81% of respondents consider the information supplied by Council to be sufficient Oterall More than enough Enough Nowhere near enough Don't know/Not sure Usage of Council's website during the year ending 30 June 2014, compared to the previous year: - the number of website users increased by 13.5%; - the number of page views increased by 5%; and - website sessions increased by 10%.
-Items Others V. Beets a more Official service of Juli 2013 - 30-Jun 2011: Others V. Beets a more Official service of the previous year: - Total number of website users in 2013/2014 was 156,002 (vs. 137,422 in 2012/2013).
+Per erformance Future Perfo rmance II Service (we are easure /e will know we e meeting the /el of service .)
+Current Performance (as at end Yr 2 2013/14) Year 1 Year 2 Year 3 Years 4 - 10 5 of communication channels that enhance the Council's ability to engage and connect with the communities it serves.
+At le residue the supplication of communities it supplication of connect with the communities it serves.
+Usa web sees page increase. esidents are cormed and actively gage with Council: least 80% of sidents consider a information opplied by Council be sufficient (i.e. ough or more than ough), as easured by the nual residents' rvey. age of Council's besite (i.e. ssions, users and ge views) creases at a rate of 6 or more per year.
+2014 result: 81% of respondents consider the information supplied by Council to be sufficient Overall More than enough Enough Not enough Nowhere near enough Don't know/Not sure Usage of Council's website during the year ending 30 June 2014, compared to the previous year: - the number of website users increased by 13.5%; - the number of page views increased by 5%; and - website sessions increased by 10%.
 80% of residents consider the information supplied by Council to be sufficient Website usage has increased by 5% or more, compared to the previous year.
 80% of residents consider the information supplied by Council to be sufficient Website usage has increased by 5% or more, compared to the previous year.
 80% of residents consider the information supplied by Council to be sufficient Website usage has increased by 5% or more, compared to the previous year.
 80% of residents consider the information supplied by Council to be sufficient Website usage has increased by 5% or more, compared to the previous year.

-5 STAKEHOLDERS AND CONSULTATION
+APPENDIX E. STAKEHOLDERS AND CONSULTATION

-5.1 Stakeholders
+E.1 Stakeholders